-A full 18 months to pay off a transfer balance can contribute a lot to your peace of mind (13.99 percent to 23.99 percent variable APR thereafter), but you should be prepared to end the debt cycle and pay your balances in full if you want to maximize the card’s up to 2 percent in cash back rewards.
+A full 18 months to pay off a transferred balance can contribute a lot to your peace of mind (17.74 percent to 27.74 percent variable APR thereafter), but you should be prepared to end the debt cycle and pay your balances in full if you want to maximize the card’s up to 2 percent in cash back rewards.

-The main appeal of Citi Double Cash is its 1 percent cash back “earn when you buy” plus 1 percent cash back as you pay and the intro APR offer, but you may qualify for a few extra Mastercard benefits.
+The main appeal of Citi Double Cash is its 1 percent cash back “earn when you buy” plus 1 percent back as you pay as well as the intro APR offer, but you may qualify for extra Mastercard benefits.

 Recommended credit score

 Why should you get the Chase Freedom Unlimited?

-The Chase Freedom Unlimited offers three months of DashPass subscription services; when you order over $12 on DoorDash, you won’t pay delivery fees.
-After that, the next nine months of DashPass are 50 percent off (must activate by Dec.
-31, 2021).
+The Chase Freedom Unlimited offers three months of DashPass subscription services (meaning when you order food over $12 on DoorDash, you won’t pay delivery fees).
+After that, the next nine months of DashPass are 50 percent off (activate by March 31, 2022).
 Plus, you’ll get 5 percent cash back rewards on Lyft rides through March 2022.

 Recommended credit score

 To qualify for the Freedom Unlimited, it’s best to have a good to excellent credit score of 670-850 (FICO).